theasp/mini-ci/README.txt

   • `JOB_DIR': The directory where the job is stored
   • `JOB_NAME': Name of the the job
   • `WORKSPACE': The current workspace directory
-  • `GIT_URL': The URL of the GIT repository
+  • `GIT_URL': The URL of the GIT repository (when using the GIT plugin)
-  • `SVN_URL': The URL of the Subversion repository
+  • `SVN_URL': The URL of the Subversion repository (when using the Subversion plugin)

 7 Examples